royeradames/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the return fuction console logging the name variable.
+I can tell because the name variable is being inheritage from the personalDice.
+The return variable does not have a variable called name.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The variable and the pattern is being printed.
+The variables can change and so the meaning.
 c.
 What is the lexical scope of `newRoll`?
+return function
 ### Task 2c - Exit Ticket

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).